 |Over the age of 40||40%|

 Also, according to these findings, 59% percent of the people say their partner snores at night and the average decibel level of snoring is 38 decibels.
 Twenty-eight percent of these people who snore also experience some form of sleep apnea.
 As you can see, there are a lot of people who snore each night.
-If you are one of these people, you are most likely wondering if anti-snoring pillows really do work to relieve or at least help with your snoring at night.
+If you are one of those people, you are most likely wondering if anti-snoring pillows really do work to relieve or at least help with your snoring at night.
+Not everyone wants a snoring mouthpiece, for sure, so it’s an important question.

 How Do You Sleep At Night?